rerdavies/ninja_times/README.md

 # ninja_times
-A small utility for analyzing CMake/ninja build times in .ninja_log files.
+A small utility for analyzing CMake/ninja build times in .ninja_log files on a per-file basis.
+An indispensible tool if you are interested in profiling and optimizing build times.

 Example:
 ```